 0

-The deadline for the 2023 VID Grant Open Call for applications is Friday, 8th September 2023 at 17:00h (Amsterdam time).
-All application should be sent to [email protected]
+The deadline for the 2023 VID Grant Open Call for applications was Friday, 8th September 2023 at 17:00h (Amsterdam time).
+All application were sent to [email protected]

-The jury meeting will be held in October 2023 and the winner and mentorship prizes will be announced by November 2023.
+The jury meeting was held in October 2023 and the winner and mentorship prizes were announced in November 2023.

 0